-QUESTION: Have you had any personal experiences rescuing an animal?
+Have you had any personal experiences rescuing an animal from a hot car?
 I’ll be keeping an eye on the comments and am looking forward to the conversation!

 Guest Blogger: Brooke Faulkner is a freelance writer and momma in Portland, OR.
-She is a lover of words, furry animals, and furry words.
+She is a lover of words and furry animals.

 Another Post by Brooke: Winterizing Your Home for Happy Paws